 Purity in Relation to a Drug Test and CBD Oil

-Theoretically speaking, if you took completely pure CBD oil then you shouldn’t have to worry that CBD vape oil will show up on drug test.
-Sometimes it is hard to understand what you are getting in a product of this type.
+Theoretically speaking, if you took completely pure CBD oil, then you shouldn’t have to worry that CBD vape oil will show up on drug tests.
+Sometimes it is hard to understand what you are getting with a product of this type.
 You could be consuming small amounts of THC and not even know it.
-The results also depend on the amount of CBD that you took.
+The results also depend on the amount of CBD that you take.

 How to use CBD Oil?
-We answered on the question here.
+We answered the question here.

-Nearly every CBD product will have trace amounts of THC, but the amount of CBD that would need to be consumed in order to produce a positive THC test is VERY high.
-Most people who take CBD for pain will use between 50-200 mg/day; a positive THC test would require more than 2,000 mg/day of CBD oil.
+Nearly every CBD product will have trace amounts of THC, but the amount of CBD that would need to be consumed to produce a positive THC test is VERY high.
+Most people who take CBD for relief will use between 50-200 mg/day; a positive THC test would require more than 2,000 mg/day of CBD oil.

 Luckily, employers are not allowed to test for CBD.

 If you are someone that is taking a large dose of CBD on a consistent basis, you may have something to worry about when it comes to THC drug testing.
-Using a vape oil daily that is rich in CBD may contribute to whether you will fail a THC drug test, regardless of whether there is a specific CBD vape oil drug test included in the drug testing panel .
+Using a vape oil daily rich in CBD may contribute to whether you will fail a THC drug test, regardless of whether a specific CBD vape oil drug test is included in the drug testing panel.